aaviator42/StorX/README.md

 203 | Unable to read key(s)
 204 | Unable to write/modify key(s)
 205 | Unable to delete key
+206 | Invalid key name
 -|-
 300 | SQLite3 error

 ## Requirements
 1. [Supported versions of PHP](https://www.php.net/supported-versions.php).
-At the time of writing, that's PHP `7.4+`.
-StorX will almost certainly work on older versions, but we don't test it on those, so be careful, do your own testing.
+At the time of writing, that's PHP `8.1+`.
+StorX will almost certainly work on older versions of PHP, but we don't test it on those, so be careful, do your own testing.
 2. PHP's `sqlite3` extension.
 Almost always enabled by default.